ProactiveProgrammers/intersection-algorithms-solution/writing/reflection.md

 gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.

 ### Leveraging your response to the previous question, how did you overcome the challenge?

 Note: Provide a one-paragraph response that answers this question in your own words.

+Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
+At vero eos et accusam et justo duo dolores et ea rebum.
+Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.

+### Give an example of a truth that you once thought was simple, but that now you think is more complex and nuanced than you realized.
+Use your example to explain why the deep investigation of computer program performance is essential for proactive programmers.

+Note: Provide a one-paragraph response that answers this question in your own words.